AbbieNgXinYi/Gamenian/README.md

 ![Alt text](images314Github/SGCAM_20230606_165220717.jpg)

+5) Note: HDMI Extenders help ensure proper and stable cable management
+    * Help reduce hardware issues that relate to the cabling like:
+        1) lose connection
+        2) Cable being pulled out
+    * Extenders run on LAN cables for extension
+        1) LAN cables have a locking mechanism while HDMI cables do not.
+This ensures that aren't lose or pulled out easily.

-5) Next, we would connect the media server to the laptop via LAN to project out our content.
+6) Next, we would connect the media server to the laptop via LAN to project out our content.

 ![Alt text](images314Github/SGCAM_20230606_143222420.jpg)

-5) In our setup, we will be using a capture card(Aver Media) connected via USB-A to USB Micro B to the media server and laptop as we will be live streaming our content through christie pandora box(Projection mapping software).
+7) In our setup, we will be using a capture card(Aver Media) connected via USB-A to USB Micro B to the media server and laptop as we will be live streaming our content through christie pandora box(Projection mapping software).